HamsterCoder/algorithms/README.md

 ## About

 This repository contains implementations of some data structures and algorithms.
 It serves the purpose of reference.
-Probable not production ready.
+Not for production use.

-### What do you have
+### What do you have?

-* Shell Sort
-* Knuth Shuffle
+* Knuth Shuffle - returns a shuffled copy of the array
+* Shell Sort - returns a sorted copy of the array
+* Quick Sort - returns a sorted copy of the array

 ## Development